Sharon Cuneta: Personal life

-Cuneta met politician Francis Pangilinan at her brother's wedding.
+Cuneta met politician Francis Pangilinan during a taping of Hoy Gising!, which Pangilinan co-hosted.
 The two began dating in 1994 and married on April 28, 1996.
 In 1997, Cuneta, her daughter KC, and Pangilinan moved to Boston, where Cuneta completed her major in business while her husband finished his post-graduate studies at Harvard University.
 Pangilinan has since adopted KC.
 Aside from KC, Cuneta and Pangilinan have two daughters, including singer-songwriter Kakie, and one adopted son.
-Cuneta and her daughter KC maintain their legal residency in the United States, currently based in Los Angeles.
+The Pangilinan family maintains residences in Makati and in Ayala Westgrove Heights in Silang, Cavite.
+Cuneta and her daughter KC also maintain their legal residency in the United States, currently based in Los Angeles.